-Social protection for foreign companies in France | MIA Assurances
+Specialist in foreign companies in France

 If you own or are starting up a business in France and want to take on employees, you will need to familiarise yourself with French social protection regulations.
 As an employer, you will have to comply with a number of social obligations to ensure that your employees are recognised by the various French bodies.